jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 ===============================================================================
 To add the remote debugging functionality in pydevd_demo.py to any Python file:
-1. Edit the file so that it includes two import statements: one to import the org.python.pydev_*\pysrc directory, and one to import pydevd.
+1. Edit the file so that it includes two import statements: one to import the pysrc directory, and one to import pydevd.
 2. Add "pydevd.settrace()" wherever you would insert a breakpoint in normal Eclipse debugging.
 It can have up to 4 parameters set:
    - The first parameter, the IP address, must match the .1 address